Combinational Circuits (Part 2) Study Notes for GATE Exams

 Decoders

-• decoder is a combinational type circuit that converts binary information from n input lines to maximum 2n unique output lines.
+• A decoder is a combinational type circuit that converts binary information from n input lines to maximum 2n unique output lines.

-• If the n-bit decoded information has unused or doesn’t care combinations, the decoder output will have fewer than 2n outputs.
+• If the n-bit decoded information has unused or doesn’t care about combinations, the decoder output will have fewer than 2n outputs.

 • The decoders explained here are n-to-m-line decoders, where m ≤ 2n.
-Their purpose is to generate the 2n (or fewer) minterms of input variables.
+Their purpose is to generate the 2n (or fewer) minterms of n input variables.

 2 × 4 Decoder: